datamapper/datamapper.github.com/getting-started.md

 require  'dm-migrations'
 {% endhighlight %}

-Once you made sure that `dm-migrations` is available, you can create the tables by issuing the following command.
+Once `dm-migrations` is loaded, you can create the tables by issuing the following command:

 {% highlight ruby %}
 DataMapper.auto_migrate!